very-good-science/data-ethics-club/_sources/join_in/join_in.md.txt

 We meet every other week for one hour on Zoom (Wednesdays, 1pm, UK time) to talk about something from [the reading list](../reading-list).
 Out upcoming meeting dates are available below.
-If you would like to get email reminders about the content and dates for the next meeting then click below to join our mailing list!
+If you would like to get email reminders about the content and dates for the next meeting then click above to join our mailing list!
+You can also join the DEC Slack by clicking [here](https://join.slack.com/t/dataethicsclub/shared_invite/zt-35d7cv97m-WHTNP2N2pck2yNlnkstXYw).

 Please read our [Code of Conduct](code-of-conduct) before attending.